AdminForIinRange/dashboard/Notes.md

 ## using and Naming Slugs

 The square brackets around the folder name, e.g., [slug], tell Next.js that this is a dynamic route, and the content inside the brackets will be used as the route parameter.
 This allows you to create pages that can handle different URLs or "slugs" without having to define the routes manually. you can name the dynamic parameter inside the square brackets anything you want, such as [formId], [productSlug], [username], [slug] etc.

+## Password Issue

+every time you wnan use mongo create a new porject, thats not inveoled in yoru last project. when creating a  a new project your please est a password, you password is NOT bhattaraianjesh123  !!!!!!!!!!!!